Department of Languages, Literatures, and Linguistics

 The Department of Languages, Literatures, and Linguistics (LLL) offers studies in foreign languages, linguistics, and TESL, as well as language teaching.
 Our graduates use their language skills both professionally and in the classroom, and many have chosen to pair an LLL major or minor with another degree program.

-We have dedicated language programs in Spanish, French, German, and Latin, and are currently offring courses in Japanese and Korean.
+We have dedicated language programs in Spanish, French, German, Japanese, Latin, and Linguistics, and are currently offering courses in Arabic and Persian.

 INCOMING STUDENTS: Did you take a foreign language in high school or at another college prior to enrolling at ISU?
 Click here to find out how you can gain credits for your previous coursework and/or get placed into higher-level foreign language courses!